 The syntax rules of Laravel are both simple and easy-to-understand.
 You can learn syntax of Laravel without putting extra time and effort.
 The syntax rules will make it easier for you to maintain and update the Laravel application by writing clean code.
 Also, the syntax of Laravel enables you to focus on a web application’s functionality and performance instead of its source code.

 While using Laravel, you can enhance the web application’s functionality and user experience by using third-party packages.
 Laravel further helps you to manage the external packages efficiently through a robust dependency management tool like Composer.
 You can even install and run Composer smoothly by running specific Artisan commands.
 But Composer will help you to set up Laravel projects without downloading zip files and cloning Github packages.
-You even have option to make changes to the composer.json file to install the require packages quickly.
+You even have the option to make changes to the composer.json file to install the required packages quickly.

 Laravel allows you to perform common web development tasks through a command line interface – Artisan.
 You can run Artisan commands to perform common web development tasks and optimize the performance of the Laravel applications.
 At the same time, Laravel allows you to create custom commands according to your precise needs.
 You even have option to create a new custom command by running an existing Artisan command – make:command.

 4) Eloquent ORM

 Laravel comes with a built-in object relational mapper (ORM) system – Eloquent.
 You can use Eloquent ORM to work with multiple databases and perform common database operations.
 While using Eloquent ORM, you can work with multiple databases efficiently through ActiveRecord implementation.
 Likewise, you can take advantage of models to perform common database operations without writing lengthy SQL queries.
 The database migration tool provided by Laravel further simplifies the process of synchronizing multiple databases running on different systems.